noamifargan/News-App-Project/README.md

 - <b>The project is written in Android Studio </b>
 - <b>Java</b>

-<h2>Attached to the project is a presentation describing the project itself as well as a zip file containing the entire project.</h2>
+<h2>Attached to the project is a presentation describing the project itself as well as a folder containing the entire project.</h2>